core-wg/comi/draft-ietf-core-comi.md

 # Security Considerations

 For secure network management, it is important to restrict access to configuration variables only to authorized parties.
-This requires integrity protection of both requests and responses, and depending on the application encryption.

-CoMI re-uses the security mechanisms already available to CoAP as much as possible.
-This includes DTLS {{RFC6347}} for protected access to resources, as well suitable authentication and authorization mechanisms.
+CoMI re-uses the security mechanisms already available to CoAP, this includes DTLS {{RFC6347}} for protected access to resources, as well suitable authentication and authorization mechanisms.

 Among the security decisions that need to be made are selecting security modes and encryption mechanisms (see {{RFC7252}}).
 This requires a trade-off, as the NoKey mode gives no protection at all,